Jrodrigo06/llm-health-recommender/README.md

 - MongoDB stores user input and logs
 - Docker & GitHub Actions for environment and automation
 - Using Pydantic for Data Validation and for typechecking
+- Using RAG (Retrieval Augmented Generation) for Responses

+## Why RAG
+First of all as AWS states in there article about RAG Known challenges of LLMs include:

+- Presenting false information when it does not have the answer.
+- Presenting out-of-date or generic information when the user expects a specific, current response.
+- Creating a response from non-authoritative sources.
+- Creating inaccurate responses due to terminology confusion, wherein different training sources use the same terminology to talk about different things.

 ## Tech Stack
 FastAPI · Python · MongoDB · Docker · GitHub Actions · TinyLlama